Yajing826/PhD/README.md

 # Microglia
-This macro works in Fiji.
+The macro works in Fiji.
-It is written to analyse co-localisation of three channels in a confocal z-stack.
+It is written to analyse co-localisation of channels in confocal z-stacks.